-Live events have a mystery about them.
-They appeal to your attraction for the unknown.
+Live events have an element of mystery.
+They appeal to your craving for the unknown.
 They give you the high of watching something unfold in front of you.
-You have a sense of being the first to know before others do.
-An elite group.
 On the flip side, missing a live event can induce FOMO, the Fear Of Missing Out.
-You feel terrible that others got to know something that you don’t.
-And that you’d be the last to know.
+You feel terrible that others get to know something that you don’t.

 Peter Lynch, one of the greatest investors of our time has given ample time tested techniques in this book.

 How retail investors can win in the stock market